canonical/anbox-cloud-docs/howto/instance/create.md

 AMS will automatically create a streaming session for the instance.
 You can find the id of the session as a tag on the instance in the format `session=<id>`.

+If you want to to further customize the display settings or frame rate you can use the `--display-size`, `--display-density` and `--fps` arguments.
+To create an instance with a 1080p resolution, a frame rate of 60 and a DPI of 120 you can run

+    amc launch --enable-streaming --display-size=1920x1080 --display-density=120 --fps=60 ...

 ### Launch an instance on a specific node

 By default, every instance is scheduled by AMS onto a LXD node.
 Alternatively, you can launch an instance directly on a specific node: